monish-siva/SYSC4806/README.md

 - Able to create and save users and user accounts
 - Able to register and login a user account from a browser
 - Able to add perks to user
-- Perks now have votes attached to it
+- Perks have vote count
 - Able to view all the perks
-- HTML for Upvoting/Downvoting/Search perks exists, but the functionality is not fully completed yet
 - All model classes are tested
 - Able to view list of Products
 - Able to view perks associated with Products